wp-plugins/email-encoder-bundle/readme.txt

 Tags: email address, protect, antispam, mailto, spambot, secure, e-mail, email, mail, obfuscate, encode, encoder, encrypt, hide, bot, crawl, spider, robots, spam, protection, harvest, harvesting, security
 Requires at least: 3.0.0
 Tested up to: 3.5.1
-Stable tag: 0.70
+Stable tag: 0.71

-Encode mailto links and (plain) email addresses and hide them from spambots.
+Encode mailto links and (plain) email addresses on your site and hide them from spambots.
 Easy to use, plugin works directly when activated.
-Save way to protect email addresses on your site.

 == Description ==

-Encode mailto links and (plain) email addresses and hide them from spambots.
+Encode mailto links and (plain) email addresses on your site and hide them from spambots.
 Easy to use, plugin works directly when activated.
-Save way to protect email addresses on your site.

 = Features =
 * Protect all emails and mailto links